fightforthefuture/digital-climate-strike-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows anyone with a Wordpress site to add the Digital Climate Strike widget with just a few clicks.
-It shows a banner across the site site informing visitors about the Global Climate Strikes and directs them to also join the strike.
+It shows a banner across the site informing visitors about the Global Climate Strikes and directs them to also join the strike.

 == Description ==
 # Digital Climate Strike